zchee/golang-wiki/Modules.md

   * Pre-modules, it is common for install instructions to include `go get -u foo`.
 If you are publishing a module `foo`, consider dropping the `-u` for modules-based consumers.
      * `-u` asks the `go` tool to upgrade all the direct and indirect dependencies of `foo`.
-	 * A module consumer might choose to run `go get -u` later, but it retains more more benefits of ["High Fidelity Builds"](https://github.com/golang/proposal/blob/master/design/24301-versioned-go.md#update-timing--high-fidelity-builds) if `-u` is not part of the intial install instructions.
+	 * A module consumer might choose to run `go get -u foo` later, but there are more benefits of ["High Fidelity Builds"](https://github.com/golang/proposal/blob/master/design/24301-versioned-go.md#update-timing--high-fidelity-builds) if `-u` is not part of the initial install instructions.
 See ["How to Upgrade and Downgrade Dependencies"](https://github.com/golang/go/wiki/Modules#how-to-upgrade-and-downgrade-dependencies) for more details.
      * `go get -u foo` does still work, and can still be a valid choice for install instructions.
   * In addition, `go get foo` is not strictly needed for a module-based consumer.
      * Simply adding an import statement `import "foo"` and running commands like `go build` or `go test` is sufficient.